→ Chronology of Updates:

-On 17 May 2011, TEPCO provided a status report against the TEPCO "Roadmap" showing progress since the Roadmap was issued on 17 April 2011.
+On 17 May 2011, TEPCO provided a status report against the TEPCO "Roadmap".
+Progress has been made during the last month since the issuing of the Roadmap on 17 April 2011.
 While the basic policy and targets defined in the Roadmap remain, several changes were made to account for new information obtained and progress made to date.

 On 13 May TEPCO commenced the preparatory work for the installation of a cover for the reactor building of Unit 1.
 The reactor building cover will be installed as an emergency measure to prevent the dispersion of radioactive substances until mid- to long term measures, including radiation shielding, are implemented.